ilyavf/kb-nyx-app/README.md

 ##Testing

 ###Unit tests via Karma
-We are using Karma test runner.
+We are using Jasmine (http://pivotal.github.io/jasmine/) as a unit test framework and Karma (http://karma-runner.github.io/) as a test runner.

 See config file: karma.conf.js

 To run unit tests use grunt task:
 ```cmd